tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01/what-should-i-do-when-i-m-locked-out.md

 behavior of this plugin.

-Download [IP Geo Block][IP-Geo-Block], unzip and open the `ip-geo-block.php` using [appropriate editor][editors].
-Then activate the code block in "**Emergent Functionality**" section near the bottom of the file as follows:
+Download [IP Geo Block][IP-Geo-Block], unzip and open the `ip-geo-block.php` with an [appropriate editor][editors].
+You can find the "**Emergent Functionality**"code section near the bottom of the file as follows:

 {% highlight php %}
 <?php